Install PyTorch on NYU Greene High Performance Computing Cluster.

 How to access compute resources for Robot Perception?

-Since all of you already have access to HPC, you need to remotely acess the cluster shell (terminal where you input commands).
-You need to be connected to the NYU network via a VPN or by being physically being on-campus. to access the cluster shell.
+Since all of you already have access to HPC, you need to remotely access the cluster shell (terminal where you input commands).
+You need to be connected to the NYU network via a VPN or by being physically being on-campus to access the cluster shell.

 ssh <netid>@greene.hpc.nyu.edu

-After this step, your prompt will look like this, except the (base) part.
-That is something specific to my shell.
-By default, you are in the /home/<netid>/ or ~ folder. log-2 represents the name of the login node, There are three login nodes: log-1, log-2 and log-3.
+After this step, your prompt will change to show that you’re logged into the Greene cluster.
+By default, you are in the /home/<netid>/ or ~ folder.
+The prompt will display something like [<netid>@log-2 ~]$ where log-2 represents the name of the login node.
+There are three login nodes: log-1, log-2 and log-3.

 ssh burst

-log-burst is the login node for the HPC’s GCP Burst cluster.
+This will connect you to log-burst, which is the login node for the HPC’s GCP Burst cluster.
+Your prompt will change to show [<netid>@log-burst ~]$.
 You have to do the next steps in this cluster.

 Installing Conda on HPC

-HPC documentation recommends using singularity to setup conda enviromments, however it’s quite complicated and not easy for beginners.
+HPC documentation recommends using singularity to setup conda environments, however it’s quite complicated and not easy for beginners.
 I prefer the method mentioned below, that allows us an alternative to singularity.

 srun --account=rob_gy_6203-2022fa --cpus-per-task=8 --partition=interactive --mem=16GB --time=04:00:00 --pty /bin/bash